tengiz05/templates/README.md

 c# Templates and snippets
-C++ templates and snippets for Competetive Programming (sorry, mostly stolen)
+C++ templates and snippets for Competetive Programming (sorry, mostly stolen from jiangly)

 # temporary things: